AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/runtime.md

 *Inherited from void*

-Register an event handler for the given type.
+Registers an event handler for the given type.

 **Type parameters:**